-- e.
+e.
 All applications shall be made using the LA standard application process on line.
-The link to this can be found on the relevant LA website. - f.
+The link to this can be found on the relevant LA website.

+f.
 Admission Criteria

-Where applications are oversubscribed places will be offered in line with the admission criteria outlined below:
+Where applications for Early Years Foundation Stage are oversubscribed places will be offered in line with the admission criteria outlined below:

 - (i) Children Looked After (CLA) formerly referred to as Looked After Children and previously looked after children) (see note 1) - (ii) In exceptional circumstances there is discretion to admit children on the grounds of their or their family's acute medical or social need for that particular school and who would not otherwise qualify for admission.
 The application must be supported by a letter from a hospital consultant, the special support service, social worker or similar professional, setting out the reasons why the school is the only one to meet the child's needs, before an admission decision is made.
 The admission decision will be considered in consultation with teaching and medical professionals.
 Medical professionals provide advice on applications made under medical conditions and teaching professionals advise on applications made for social or special reasons.
 Supporting evidence must be provided before the closing date for applications. - (iii) Siblings children who have a brother or sister attending at the beginning of their first term (see note 2).
-If the number of siblings results in a school been oversubscribed, then places will be allocated using the proximity criteria described in (v) below. - (iv) Children of staff at schools
+If the number of siblings results in a school been oversubscribed, then places will be allocated using the proximity criteria described in (v) below.

+(iv) Children of staff at schools

-Each school within The Spring Partnership Trust may give priority regarding oversubscription criteria to children of staff at the relevant school (and not part of a Multi-Academy Group) in either or both of the following circumstances:
+Each school within The Spring Partnership Trust may give priority regarding oversubscription criteria to children of permanent staff (which the staff member can demonstrate a clear responsibility for) at the relevant school (and not part of a Multi-Academy Group) in both of the following circumstances: